Fake Online Reviews? Here’s What You Can Do About Them.

 One study shows that 89% of consumers read businesses’ responses to reviews.
 Make sure to include your business name and location in the response so that it boosts your SEO.

-When responding to a fake review, obviously do not do this, but emphasize your good customer service.
+When responding to a fake review, emphasize your good customer service.

 You can’t control whether you get good reviews.
 You can, however, actively encourage satisfied customers to leave a review.